Laplace-tech/capstone-cxr/README.md

 | [`CheXpert`](https://github.com/Laplace-tech/CheXpert) | Research / Model PoC Repository | CheXpert-small 기반 DenseNet121 학습, 평가, threshold tuning, Grad-CAM 실험 레포 |

 `CheXpert` is the research and experiment repository where the model pipeline was trained and evaluated.
-`capstone-cxr` is the service repository where the selected model artifacts and inference flow are integrated into a web-based reading assistance prototype.
+`capstone-cxr` is the service repository where the selected model artifacts and inference flow are integrated into a web-based reading assistance system.

 ```text
 CheXpert